about me

 our services

-I provide consulting, research, and strategic advisory services for organizations committed to equity, inclusion, and systemic transformation.
+I provide highly tailored consulting, research, and strategic advisory services for organizations committed to equity, inclusion, and systemic transformation.
+In addition to being a regular public speaker and staff trainer, I provide guidance, instructional trainings, technical advise and support to organizations and communities on sensitive and important matters.

 Services include: